 Brand mergers: Four key things to consider

-The third quarter of 2021 has broken all Merger & Acquisition records globally.
+The third quarter of 2021 broke all merger & acquisition records globally.
+And the deal-making in 2022 dropped off by only 2% from its peak the previous year.
 But what happens after the event?
 Studies have shown that in as many as 60% of mergers, shareholder value is destroyed. (forbes.com)

 And while there are many reasons for mergers failing, successful brand integration is one of the key – and often overlooked – determinates.